HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 ### Security vulnerabilities

 Using third-party libraries comes with its own benefits and drawbacks.
 When using third-party libraries, one extra step for developers is to ensure the security that the library brings.
 Lighthouse runs this security audit for the third-party libraries used using the package name and its version.
 These packages can then be checked if there is any vulnerability that has been identified related to those.
-This is done using the [Snyk's open source vulnerability database](https://snyk.io/vuln?type=npm).
+This is done using the <a hreflang="en" href="https://snyk.io/vuln?type=npm">Snyk's open source vulnerability database</a>.

 {{ figure_markup(
   content="63.9%",